Scapegoating

 Scapegoating, sometimes called playing the blame game, is the practice of singling out a person or group for unmerited blame and consequent negative treatment.
 Scapegoating may be conducted by individuals against individuals (e.g., "he did it, not me!"), individuals against groups (e.g., "I couldn't see anything because of all the tall people"), groups against individuals (e.g., "He was the reason our team didn't win"), and groups against groups.

 A scapegoat may be an adult, child, sibling, employee, or peer, or it may be an ethnic, political or religious group, or a country.
 A whipping boy, identified patient, or fall guy are forms of scapegoat.

 Scapegoating is distinct from buck passing.
-Where scapegoating mainly centers around blame, buck passing revolves around passing responsibility between individuals.
+While scapegoating mainly centers around blame, buck passing revolves around passing responsibility between individuals.
 Instead of being a negatively cornered target, an individual involved in buck passing actively partakes in the act of shifting responsibility and may be able to deflect blame.

 Etymology

-Scapegoating has its origins in the scapegoat ritual of atonement described in chapter 16 of the Biblical Book of Leviticus, in which a goat (or ass) is released into the wilderness bearing all the sins of the community, which have been placed on the goat's head by a priest.
+Scapegoating has its origins in the scapegoat ritual of atonement described in chapter 16 of the Book of Leviticus, in which a goat (or ass) is released into the wilderness bearing all the sins of the community, which have been placed on the goat's head by a priest.